monsoonmaelstrom/book2/book2.md

 “Yes, and you sound… worried?
 Which would make sense if you were me, but Peter says you used to be best friends.”

-“Emphasis on the ‘used to’.”
+“Emphasis on the ‘used to.’”

 “So what happened?”